bazilinskyy/text-crowdsourced/README.md

 Code for analysis is written in MATLAB.
 No configuration is needed.
 To run the analysis code, a config file needs to be created (as described [lower](https://github.com/bazilinskyy/text-crowdsourced#configuration-of-analysis)) and file `text-crowdsourced/analysis/analysis.m` need to be run.
 The project was tested with MATLAB 2021b.
 A number of CSV files used data processing are saved in `text-crowdsourced/_output`.
 Visualisations of all data are saved in `text-crowdsourced/_output/figures/`.

 ## Implementation on heroku
 We use [heroku](https://www.heroku.com/) to host the node.js implementation.
 The demo of the implementation may be viewed [here](https://text-crowdsourced.herokuapp.com/?debug=1&save_data=0).
-Implementation supports images.

 ## Crowdsourcing job on appen
 We use [appen](http://appen.com) to run a crowdsourcing job.
 You need to create a client account to be able to create a launch crowdsourcing job.
 Preview of the appen job used in this experiment is available [here](https://view.appen.io/channels/cf_internal/jobs/1884388/editor_preview?token=65NVm9aKVsyz_jlitEr3bA).